 Four handcrafted stuffed snowmen were already in my collection of winter decorations, when I discovered this top hat basket.
-It was the largest of three available sizes at Michael’s.
+It was the largest of three available sizes.
 When the basket isn’t on the table, I use it to hold Christmas cards and other seasonal mail.

-The hat basket is elevated by a crystal cake plate underneath.
-Then, I filled the hat with ‘snow’ and inserted the largest snowman, who now looks like a like a Jack-in-the-box.
-Three other felt snowmen and more snow surround the cake stand.
+The hat basket is elevated by a crystal cake stand underneath.
+Then, I filled the hat with artificial snow and inserted the largest snowman — who now looks like a like a Jack-in-the-box.
+Three other felt snowmen and more snow surround it.

 The stuffed snowmen usually decorate two shelves in the kitchen that I shared in Polar Bear Frolic in Sleigh Ride Tablescape.

 For a little magic in the evenings, there is also a battery-operated mini light strand weaved around the top hat basket.

 Don’t you love the Frosty hat mugs that match the basket?
 My favorite part of the mug is the little snowman perched on the side of the hat’s rim.
 I’m sipping a cup of hot chocolate out of one of those mugs this very minute!

 For the picture, I did not put out plates on the round snowman placemats so you could see them.
 I love the big coal smiles!
 Did you notice how I strategically placed the top hat mugs at the head of the placemat?
 LOL.